royratcliffe/ActiveResourceKit/README.md

 ## Rails Kit Sub-Framework

-Active Resource Kit is designed as a sub-framework on Mac OS X. Not so in iOS.
+Active Resource Kit is designed as a sub-framework on Mac OS X, though not so in iOS.
+Framework requirements mandate the following build setting within the Rails Kit sub-frameworks.

-	DYLIB_INSTALL_NAME_BASE = "@executable_path/../Frameworks/RailsKit.framework/Versions/Current/Frameworks" for embedding umbrella RailsKit framework
+	DYLIB_INSTALL_NAME_BASE = "@executable_path/../Frameworks/RailsKit.framework/Versions/Current/Frameworks"

+It tells an application to look for the sub-framework at the given location relative to the application binary within the application bundle.
+This makes an assumption: that you locate the RailsKit.framework within the bundle.
+The sub-frameworks exist as sub-sub-frameworks within the application bundle.
+Hence the install-name base path specifies the `RailsKit.framework`'s `Frameworks` sub-folder.